Catherine grew up sharing a love of dark humor with her dad among the pages of New Yorker magazine and the drawings of

 Although the Addams Family was unconventional in appearance and bizarre in its personal tastes for morbid things, it still came across as a close and very protective family.
 Gomez and Morticia were devoted to each other, their children, and extended family.
 Sibling play and rough-housing often involved trying to maim or kill each other, but it never ended up that way.

-The theme song for the Addams Family was written by composer Vic Mizzy (1916- 2009).
+The theme song for the Addams Family was written by composer Vic Mizzy (1916- 2009) and is usually accompanied by finger snapping.

 They're creepy and they're kooky,